oasuncion/tradista/README.md

 ![Dashboard](./ReadmePic.PNG)

 Tradista is a Java based application.
-The server is based on Wildfly and the clients are based on JavaFX and PrimeFaces.
+The server is based on WildFly and the clients are based on JavaFX and PrimeFaces.

 Tested configuration:
 - Server: WildFly 18.0.1